keboola/developers-docs/extend/generic-extractor/api/pagination/pagenum.md

 }
 {% endhighlight %}

-In the above example the API expects parameters `count` and `set`.
-With the above configuration, the first request will be sent with parameters `count=20` and `page=1` -- e.g. `/users?set=1&count=2`.
+Here the API expects the parameters `count` and `set`.
+The first request will be sent with the parameters `count=20` and `page=1`; for example, `/users?set=1&count=2`.
+See the [full example](todo:052-pagination-pagenum-rename).

-See [Full Example](todo:052-pagination-pagenum-rename). **Important:** without setting a value for the `limit` option, the `limitParam` will not be sent at all (no matter how you name it).
+**Important:** Without setting a value for the `limit` option, the `limitParam` will not be sent at all (no matter how you name it).

 ### Overriding Parameters
-It is possible to override the limit parameter in parameters of a specific API job.
-This is useful in case you want to use different limits for different API endpoints.
+It is possible to override the limit parameter of a specific API job.
+This is useful when you want to use different limits for different API endpoints.

 {% highlight json %}
 {